andrewraharjo/src-sim-public/README.md

 #### Provision and boot VM

+*Note:* At this point, you can copy your `righthook.io.conf` OpenVPN configuration into the directory created when you cloned the repo.
+It will then be shared to the VM's `/home/vagrant` directory.

 In a shell, `cd` into the `self-racing-cars-vm-gui` directory that was created when you cloned our Git repo.
 Boot the VM by running

     vagrant up --provision